operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--reconcile-period` string - Default reconcile period for controllers (default 1m0s)
 * `--watches-file` string - Path to the watches file to use (default "./watches.yaml")
+* `--storage-driver` string - Storage driver to use.
+One of 'ConfigMap', 'Secret', or 'Memory' (default "ConfigMap")

+    NOTE: The 'Memory' driver is not recommended for production use.
+When the process exits, all state about release history is lost.

+* `--storage-namespace` string - Namespace used by the storage driver for persisting release information

 #### Example